licarpen/aws-developer/README.md

 * use AWS STS (Security Token Service) to retrieve creds and impersonate the IAM Role you have access to (AssumeRoleAPI)
   * not a feature of API Gateway
 * temp creds valid b/w 15 min and 1 hr
+* Q: A corporate web application is deployed within an Amazon VPC, and is connected to the corporate data center via IPSec VPN.
+The application must authenticate against the on-premise LDAP server.
+Once authenticated, logged-in users can only access an S3 keyspace specific to the user.
+Which two approaches can satisfy the objectives?
+  * The application authenticates against LDAP, and retrieves the name of an IAM role associated with the user.
+The application then calls the IAM Security Token Service to assume that IAM Role.
+The application can use the temporary credentials to access the appropriate S3 bucket.
+  * Develop an identity broker which authenticates against LDAP, and then calls IAM Security Token Service to get IAM federated user credentials.
+The application calls the identity broker to get IAM federated user credentials with access to the appropriate S3 bucket.
+* A resource policy can be used to grant API access to one AWS account to users in a different AWS account using Signature Version 4 (SigV4) protocols
+  * Create an IAM permission policy and attach it to each IAM user.
+Set the APIs method authorization type to AWS_IAM.
+Use Signature Version 4 to sign the API requests.
+  * Create a resource policy for the APIs that allows access for each IAM user only.

+  * If you have resources which are running inside AWS, that needs programmatic access to various AWS services, then the best practice is to always use IAM roles.
+However, for applications running outside of an AWS environment, these will need access keys for programmatic access to AWS resources.
+For example, monitoring tools running on-premises and third-party automation tools will need access keys.
+    * Go to the AWS Console and create a new IAM user with programmatic access.
+In the application server, create the credentials file at ~/.aws/credentials with the access keys of the IAM user.

 ## Advanced IAM
 * Authorization Model Evaluation of Policies